Fairmont The Norfolk Hotel: History

-The hotel, built by Maj.
+The hotel was built by Maj.
 C.G.R.
-Ringer and R. Aylmer Winearls, opened its doors on December 25, 1904 for use by early settlers seeking refuge from the harsh conditions of Kenya.
+Ringer and R. Aylmer Winearls, and opened its doors on December 25, 1904, to early settlers seeking refuge from the harsh conditions of Kenya.
 The hotel advertised itself as being the only stone built and tiled roofed hotel in East Africa, sporting 40 rooms, a billiard room, and French chef.
 The hotel was the basecamp of early African explorers who ventured to Masai Mara, Kenya's Coast, and the Great Rift Valley.
 The hotel also served as a centre for famous hunters.

 Maj.-Gen. Robert Baden Powell stayed here in Feb.
 1906.

 In 1909, Theodore Roosevelt stayed at the Norfolk before and after his famous safari, following his retirement as the 26th President of the United States.
 Other guests in 1909 included Lord Cardross and Cherry Kearton.

 Thirty extra rooms were added in 1913, including an arched front entrance and veranda with balcony.

 Bror von Blixen-Finecke used the hotel as a base.

 In 1923, the hotel was purchased by W.H.E.
 Edgley.
 Then in 1927, the hotel was bought by Abraham Block, which contributed to the foundation of the Block Hotel dynasty with the Norfolk as the base.

 The East African Professional Hunter's Association was founded at a meeting at the hotel in 1934.

 Alan Moorehead stayed at the hotel in 1958 while researching his Nile books.

 The hotel was expanded to 170 rooms in 1972.